braughtg/DCgit/UserStories.md

   - Ask again if failure to authenticate with GitHub
 1. The script then:
   1. Clones the assignment repository from the Course to the student's GitHub as a private repository.
-  1. Adds the instructor to collaborate on the assignment repository.
+  1. Invites the instructor to collaborate on the assignment repository.
   1. Invites the partner (if specified) to collaborate on the assignment repository.
   1. Clones the assignment from the student's GitHub to the local machine.
 1. The script terminates if: